primaryodors/primarydock/PREDICTION.md

 If there is a file named `soundalert` in the `predict/` folder, a sound will play on completion of the prediction, indicating whether the prediction was correct or not, or in the case of an empirically unknown receptor-ligand pair, whether the algorithm predicted an agonist.
 Playing the sound requires the `sox` package to be installed.

 To enable the alert sounds, simply create a new text file e.g. `echo "y" > predict/soundalert`.
+You can also specify a time range to allow the sounds to play, e.g. `echo "7,21" > predict/soundalert` to only allow sounds between 7:00 and 21:59 local time.

 To disable the alert sounds, simply delete the `predict/soundalert` file.

 # Writing Your Own Prediction Methods